aliceziyun/meshtrek/guidance/Monitor Control Plane Overhead in Runtime.md

 - mesh_type: istio / cilium
 - micro_service: bookinfo / hotel
 - RPS: offered request per seconds
-- Duration: how long the experiement should run, e.g 30s, 1m
+- Duration: how long the experiment should run, e.g 30s, 1m

 ### No Service-Mesh

-TODO:
+**TODO**:

-Run the script with: `./exper/benchmark_trace.sh none bookinfo 300 30m  `， 记录30分钟内以下pod的峰值cpu/memory用量
+Run the script with: `./exper/benchmark_trace.sh none bookinfo 300 30m  `, and try to record the peak CPU and memory usage within 30 minutes for the following pods:

 - All pods under `bookinfo` namespace
 - All pods under `kube-flannel` namespace